10 Most Rarest Chicken Breeds in the World 2024

 Because the Onagadori was recognised as a National Natural Treasure of Japan in the year 1952, it is now illegal to move the hens or their eggs outside of Japan.

-CHECK THIS : 10 Wealthiest Towns in Massachusetts 2024
+CHECK THIS : 20 Best Couples Resorts in the World 2024

 There are only about a dozen breeders total, and they collectively have about 250 Onagadori.
 Any Onagadori chickens discovered in countries other than Japan are likely descended from birds that were exported before the breed was designated a National Natural Treasure.